 Please note that the settings that were changed in the U-Boot firmware are not necessarily propagated to the Linux environment.
 The reason for this is that the Shelf Manager needs to maintain its own copy of the network configuration data in order to manage failover situations.
-If this is the first time the Shelf Manager has been booted, or if the Flash devices have been reset to factory default prior to bootup, then the Shelf Manager uses the network settings provided by U-Boot to set up this networking context (and thus the changes you made in U-Boot are propagated forward).
+If this is the first time the Shelf Manager has been booted, or if the Flash filesystems has been reset prior to bootup, then the Shelf Manager uses the network settings provided by U-Boot to set up this networking context (and thus the changes you made in U-Boot are propagated forward).
 Otherwise, the network configuration data is stored on the ShMM Flash file system in the following files:

-- /var/nvdata/ch1_param

-- parameters for channel 1

-- /var/nvdata/ch1_param_v2

-- additional parameters for channel 1 (Shelf Manager release 2.6 and higher)

-- /var/nvdata/ch2 param

-- parameters for channel 2

-- /var/nvdata/ch2_param_v2

-- additional parameters for channel 2 (Shelf Manager release 2.6 and higher)
+- /var/nvdata/ch1 param parameters for channel 1 - /var/nvdata/ch1\param\v2 additional parameters for channel 1 (Shelf Manager 2.6 and higher) - /var/nvdata/ch1\param\ipv6\v2 additional IPv6-related parameters for channel 1(ShMM-700 only, starting with Shelf Manager release 3.5) - /var/nvdata/ch2 param parameters for channel 2 - /var/nvdata/ch2\param\v2 additional parameters for channel 2 (Shelf Manager release 2.6 and higher) - /var/nvdata/ch2\param\ipv6\v2 additional IPv6-related parameters for channel 2 (ShMM-700 only, starting with ShelfManager release 3.5)